optimizers/cpkrylov/README.md

 ## Examples of use of cpkrylov

 - cpk_exprog1.m:
-  example program 1, runs cpminres (or cpgc, or cpcglanczos, or cpdqgmres) on the symmetric saddle-point linear system stored in cvxqp1_m_2x2_symm_iter10.mat;
+  example program 1, which runs cpminres (or cpgc, or cpcglanczos, or cpdqgmres) on the symmetric saddle-point linear system stored in cvxqp1_m_2x2_symm_iter10.mat;
 - cpk_exprog2.m:
-  cpgmgmres (or cpdqgmres) on the nonsymmetric saddle-point linear system stored in cvxqp2_s_3x3_nonsymm_perm_iter10.mat;
+  example program 2, which runs cpgmgmres (or cpdqgmres) on the nonsymmetric saddle-point linear system stored in cvxqp2_s_3x3_nonsymm_perm_iter10.mat;
 - cvxqp1_m_2x2_symm_iter10.mat, cvxqp2_s_3x3_nonsymm_perm_iter10.mat:
   MATLAB mat-files containing the data for the example programs.